ale1259/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2

+  - NOTE: All the emails and names is for the example.
+Ex: karen@osticket.com
   - First we login with your user and password on the link for the helpdesk page http://localhost/osTicket/scp/login.php
    <img src="https://i.imgur.com/pe4GOKK.png)" height="80%" width="80%" alt="Disk Sanitization Steps"/>